dunky-star/Memory-Episodic-Recall/README.md

-# Model Memory Episodic Recall
+# EpiNet: Model Memory Episodic Recall
 * It’s an exciting goal—and a bold one too

 ## About